nablo1/cpdp-appendix/README.md

   * [5.1 Classifiers and predictions](https://github.com/nablo1/cpdp-appendix#classifiers-and-predictions)
   * [5.2 Statistical analysis](https://github.com/nablo1/cpdp-appendix#statistical-analysis)

-# Study Overview
+# Overview
-The study extends prior research on software defect prediction.
+The manuscript extends prior research on software defect prediction.
 In particular, cross-project defect prediction.
 We conducted an experiment where we investigated the impact of the size and domain of a project, as well as the diversity of a selection of projects on the prediction results.
 We constructed a dataset based on 40 open-source GitHub Java projects, ran various predictions using 6 different ML classifiers, and performed statistical significance tests on the produced results to achieve our objectives.

 # Repository Structure
 The repository is structured as follows: